-An OPENPP-conformant TOE is assured to provide effective security measures only if it is installed, managed, and used correctly.
+A UPROPP-conformant TOE is assured to provide effective security measures in a cooperative non-hostile environment only if it is installed, managed, and used correctly.
 The operational environment must be managed in accordance with assurance requirements documentation for delivery, operation, and user/administrator guidance.
-The following specific conditions are assumed to exist in an environment where OPENPP-conformant TOEs are employed.
+The following specific conditions are assumed to exist in an environment where UPROPP-conformant TOEs are employed.